 Chapelstone Equestrian is one of the most favoured manège and arena constructors in the country.
 We constantly research new materials and technology enabling us to offer our customers a wide range of surfaces and designs to suit all disciplines.
 The professional construction of a riding arena is an investment that should give years of life.
 Our project team provides a free and full estimate with no obligation.

-Following is a brief outline of how we build your new arena.
+Here is a brief outline of how we will build your new arena.
 However, this is just a guide and should not be followed for self-install as every site is different.

 Groundwork starts by levelling the site using cut and fill techniques and laser technology.
-Once the area has been levelled drainage channels are cut in according to site conditions, perforated landrain pipe is laid in and then trenches are backfilled with drainage stone.
+Once the area has been levelled drainage channels are cut in according to site conditions.
+Then perforated landrain pipe is laid in and then trenches are backfilled with drainage stone.

-A membrane is laid over the entire base, perimeter posts are installed and a suitable angular aggregate is put down.
-This is compacted and rolled to create a firm, flat level surface at a depth that will support the riding surface and the horse and rider even when jumping.
+We then lay a membrane over the entire base.
+Perimeter posts are installed and a suitable angular aggregate is put down.
+We compact and roll this which creates a firm, flat level surface.
+This is at a depth that will support the riding surface and the horse and rider even when jumping.
 Kickboards are installed and then a second membrane is installed with all seams being sealed.

-A suitable arena riding surface is then laid.
+Next, we lay a suitable riding surface.
 With so many different riding surfaces available it’s important to make an informed choice.
-We are pleased to offer free advice so please give us a call to discuss your options.
+There are various types of sand, sand and fibre and of course rubber.
+We are pleased to offer free advice so please pick up the phone to discuss your options.

-The fencing is then completed, rails are secured using galvanized clout nails, post tops are machine cut at an angle -this allows water run-off which also assists in rider safety.
-Then cut tops are re-treated with wood preserve.
-Gate posts are concreted in, entrance gates are hung (most just have one) complete with Equi-catches.
+We then move on to fencing.
+Rails are secured using galvanized clout nails then we machine cut post tops at an angle.
+This allows water run-off which also assists in rider safety.
+Then the cut tops are re-treated with wood preserve.
+Gate posts are concreted in, entrance gates are hung (most just have one but it’s entirely up to you) complete with Equi-catches.